ddcastiblancoc/fus-evap-code/README.md

 # fus-evap-code
-This Python code calculates some physical quantities and all possible residues related to a fusion-evaporation nuclear reaction.
+This Python code calculates some physical quantities and all possible residues related to a fusion-evaporation nuclear reaction with semi-classical calculations.